Our jurisdiction is worldwide.

 The Postal Inspection Service enforces over 200 federal statutes related to crimes that involve the postal system, its employees, and its customers.
 Explore the areas covered under our jurisdiction.

-The Postal Inspection Service maintains an elite police force tasked with securing high-value Post Offices™, facilities, and postal vehicles.
+The Postal Inspection Service maintains a police force tasked with securing high-value Post Offices™, facilities, and postal vehicles.
 These Postal Police Officers ® are on duty every hour of every day.

 Protecting USPS® Employees